Big Bang Singularity Resolution In Quantum Cosmology: Methodological Principles

-Let us now try and make clear in general terms what it means for a candidate necessary or sufficient criterion for local or global singularity in quantum cosmology resolution to be unreliable.
-A (local or global) necessary condition has been demonstrated to be unreliable when when there exists models for which the classical (local or global) big bang singularity exists, the condition does not obtains in the quantum theory, and yet the correspondence between the classical and quantum singular behaviours breaks down \textit{in some physically relevant sense} such that the singularity is resolved.
-Correspondingly, a (local or global) sufficient condition has been demonstrated to be unreliable when when there exists models for which the classical (local or global) singularity exists, the condition obtains in the quantum theory, and yet the correspondence between the classical and quantum singular behaviours holds \textit{in some physically relevant sense} such that the singularity is not resolved.
+The implications of classical correspondence for the \textit{failure} of candidate necessary and/or sufficient criteria for local curvature (global dynamics) singularity in quantum cosmology resolution are then as follows: Classical correspondence implies that a local curvature (global dynamics) \textit{necessary} condition \textit{fails} when there exists models for which the classical local curvature (global dynamics) big bang singularity exists, the condition does not obtain in the quantum theory, and yet the correspondence between the classical and quantum singular behaviours breaks down \textit{in some physically relevant sense} such that the singularity is resolved.
+Correspondingly, a local curvature (global dynamics) \textit{sufficient} condition \textit{fails} when when there exists models for which the classical (local curvature or global dynamics) singularity exists, the condition obtains in the quantum theory, and yet the correspondence between the classical and quantum singular behaviours holds \textit{in some physically relevant sense} such that the singularity is not resolved.
 Clearly much will depend upon how we understand the 'physically relevant sense'.
 Let us illustrate what we mean by reference to the discussion of \S \ref{unitarity}.
-There we will argue that the criterion of essential self-adjointness of the Hamiltonian can be understood to fail as a necessary condition for global singularity resolution on the basis of: i) the assumption that the physically relevant sense of global singularity resolution is having well-defined equations of motion at all times; and ii) reference to the variety of models which have determinate unitary quantum evolution parametrised by a family of non-unique self-adjoint extensions, despite the failure of classical determinate evolution as per geodesic incompleteness.
+There we will argue that the criterion of essential self-adjointness of the Hamiltonian can be understood to fail as a necessary condition for global dynamics singularity resolution on the basis of: i) the assumption that the physically relevant sense of global dynamics singularity resolution is having well-defined equations of motion at all times; and ii) reference to the variety of models which have determinate unitary quantum evolution parametrised by a family of non-unique self-adjoint extensions, despite the failure of classical determinate evolution per geodesic incompleteness.